 Now, it's time to ignite your grill.
 For gas grills, set the temperature between 250-275 degrees Fahrenheit.
 If you're using charcoal, use the ignited coals from earlier.
 Transfer them to your grill or Side Fire Box, and close the lid.
 Optionally, you can add wood chips to the coals for extra flavor.

-Maintain the grill at 250-275 degrees Fahrenheit for approximately 2 hours to allow the seasoning to set.
+Control the temperature of the grill to 250-275 degrees Fahrenheit for approximately 2 hours to allow the seasoning to set.
 During this time, you'll observe smoke emanating from the grill.
 After two hours, apply a final coating before allowing it to bake for another hour and then cool down.

 Preserve the Seasoning